-In chronic stress however, the HPA Axis can become desensitised to the calming effects of the Parasympathetic Nervous System leading to Sympathetic Nervous System Dominance and adrenal overload resulting in the physical, mental and emotional exhaustion experienced in CFS/ME.
+However, in chronically stressed individuals, the HPA Axis can, over time, become desensitised to the calming effects of the Parasympathetic Nervous System leading to Sympathetic Nervous System Dominance which results in adrenal overload and the physical, mental and emotional exhaustion experienced in CFS/ME.

-Getting out of Sympathetic Nervous System Dominance is crucial in order to get symptom reduction and also to allow the body to rebalance and regain its natural levels of homeostasis - only then is the body in a state where it can start to heal.
+Getting out of Sympathetic Nervous System Dominance is crucial to achieving symptom reduction and to allow the body to regain its natural balance (levels of homeostasis) – only then is the body in a place where it can start to heal.

 Eat a diet that supports healthy blood sugar levels & does not increase Cortisol production

 Learn tools/techniques to reduce anxiety and calm our stress response

 Improve sleep quality

 Identify and break negative behavioural patterns that drive us into 'fight and flight' mode

 Deal with unprocessed trauma / grief that can be driving a negative stress response